sevugganpythoncoder-hub/My-Python-Codes/README.md

 UPDATE:

 **My new project**
-I have released A new project called PythonCMD it's my biggest and best on-going project i have ever done.
+I have released A new project called PythonCMD it's my biggest and best (Finished) project i have ever done.

 **(Info Regarding The PythonCMD/CLI)**\
 **PythonCMD* is an Command Line Interface/Prompt which is completely made of The programming language **CPython** and **Python**, Except for someother Trusted 3rd party Dependencies.It's Basically a modified/simplified** version Of the WINDOWS CMD.It is also currently modified for system administrative tasks and is optimized for WinRE(Windows **recovery Environment**).